Native gardenia, brown gardenia

 Atractocarpus fitzalanii, Fam.
 Rubiaceae

-Also known as Brown Gardenia, this member of the Rubiaceae family is becoming a sought after plant for backyards with its beautifully scented flowers and lush growth.
-Although capable of growing to 8 meters, this plant is an excellent specimen for indoor or outdoor containers.
+Also known as brown gardenia, this member of the Rubiaceae family is becoming a sought after plant for backyards with its beautifully scented flowers and lush growth.
+Although capable of growing to 8m, this plant is an excellent specimen for indoor or outdoor containers.
 Flowers open in the afternoon and attract day moths for fertilisation.